dks53/shopping-cart/README.md

 # Darshil Shah - Shopping Cart Project

 This document walks you (the user) through this shopping cart project.
 It will help you setup your environment to run the code successfully.
-If you have any questions, you can reach out to dks53@georgetown.edu
+If you have any questions, you can reach out to project lead dks53@georgetown.edu

 ## What does this code do?